 Have you been careful and consistent with your efforts to build local SEO citations?
 Then you should start seeing some improvement in your local rankings in less than two or three weeks.

-You can use the Local Rank Checker to keep track of the way your website is ranking in different locations.
+You can put Local Rank Checker to good use as you keep track of the way your website is ranking in different locations.

 What Are You Planning to Do with This Information?